cooklang/cooklang-app-android/README.md

 Store your Cooklang recipes files on your desktop and seamlessly use them on your Android phone or tablet while cooking or shopping.

-_Note: Requires Mac or PC to manage recipes files on desktop._
+_Note: Requires Mac or PC to manage recipes files on desktop with Desktop app._

 Features: